Lower Providence Township, Pennsylvania: History

 Lower Providence Township was established in 1805 by the division of the former Providence Township into Upper and Lower Providence along the Perkiomen Creek.

 Lower Providence is part of the historic homeland of the Lenape people, called the Delaware Indians by early European settlers.

-It was part of a large tract of land, which was granted to William Penn (citations to follow).
+It was part of a large tract of land, which was granted to William Penn, the founder and first governor of the colonial-era Province of Pennsylvania.

-The Skippack Bridge was listed on the National Register of Historic Places in 1970.
+Skippack Bridge, built in 1792 in the township, was listed on the National Register of Historic Places in 1970.

 Geography

 According to the U.S. Census Bureau, the township has a total area of 15.6 square miles (40.3 km2), of which 15.4 square miles (39.8 km2) is land and 0.2 square miles (0.5 km2) (1.29%) is water.
+It contains the census-designated places of Audubon and Evansburg.

 Lower Providence Township includes a portion of Valley Forge National Historical Park and Evansburg State Park.
 Evansburg State Park provides for a multitude of recreational opportunities such as horseback riding, hiking, picnicking, biking, fishing and hunting.
 Mill Grove, the first home in America of the painter John James Audubon, is maintained as a museum and wildlife sanctuary by Montgomery County.